ibm-cloud-docs/virtual-servers/vsi_managing.md

 {:shortdesc: .shortdesc}
 {:codeblock: .codeblock}
 {:screen: .screen}
-{:new_window: target="_blank"}
+{:external: target="_blank" .external}
 {:pre: .pre}
 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# Managing virtual servers
+# Managing servers
 {: #managing-virtual-servers}

-You can manage virtual servers, along with other devices, from the device details list.
+You can manage virtual servers, bare-metal servers, along with other devices, from the device details list.
 {:shortdesc}

 ## Before you begin
 First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.